 Many gaming mice nowadays come with five buttons to offer more in-game functionality.
 While they do improve the gaming experience in many ways, it can also put many to a disadvantage, especially in PvP games like Fortnite and PUBG.
 No, I am not talking about a malfunctioning mouse.
 Rather, it’s because of their size.

-The List of Top 7 Best Gaming Mice for Small Hands to Consider Purchasing in 2020
+The List of Top 7 Best Gaming Mice for Small Hands

 If you haven’t noticed it already, most gaming mice are somewhat bigger in size than a regular mouse.
 And this poses as a problem for gamers with small hands.
 If you have tiny hands, chances are that you have faced this issue yourself and know what I am talking about.